lbl-neutrino/arcube_nearline/README.md

 admin/install.sh
 ```

 The installation will go into `_install`.
 After installing, edit `config/my_launchpad.yaml` to configure the MongoDB connection.
+If it's a new database, you will need to run `lpad reset`.

 ## Environment setup